-Professor Jussim has asked me to comment on the rejoinder to my piece “Academe is Overrun by Liberals.
-So What?”
-(Chronicle of Higher Education, April 1, 2016), which he authored with Professors Woessner and Crawford.
 In the spirit of collegiality, I will make a few points, beginning with the observation that the headline for the essay was, of course, not my own—and does not capture its drift.
 Yes, certain fields at certain schools are “overrun” by liberals, but I am not convinced this is generally true—or generally matters.
 I noted that almost all the studies I have seen on faculty political loyalties focus on the humanities and social sciences, and exclude medical, science, engineering, and business schools, which is where the real clout resides.
 Why this exclusion?
 Woessner, et al have nothing to say about this.
-I observed that if American social psychology, the subject of a study that has spurred much discussion (“Political Diversity Will Improve Social Psychological Science” Duarte, et al, Behav Brain Sci.
-2015;38) leans to the left, this does not seem surprising inasmuch as historically topics such as racism and prejudice defined the field.
+I observed that if American social psychology, the subject of a study that has spurred much discussion (“Political Diversity Will Improve Social Psychological Science”) leans to the left, this does not seem surprising inasmuch as historically topics such as racism and prejudice defined the field.
 Again Woessner, et al have nothing to say about this.

-To take up the first three points they raise: I find them not all wrong—but not compelling either.
+In any case, to take up the first three points Woessner et al. raise: I find them not all wrong—but not compelling either.
 That exponents of biological and genetic influences in human behavior are often pilloried by leftists: perhaps.
 But leftists are pilloried as well.
 Everyone has a list of insults received.
 For evidence of the plight of evolutionary psychologists, they refer me to Steven Pinker’s The Blank Slate.
 Pinker goes after those who deny the role of genetics: fine.
 But is he, a chaired Harvard professor, and those who agree with him, beleaguered?
 If anything, as I read it, the Zeitgeist has moved on, and evolutionary approaches to everything from love to obesity and violence are celebrated.

 The Amherst petition calling for intellectual diversity they cite seems as much an illustration of the diversity beast as a protest against intellectual homogeneity.
 As I indicated in my piece, to reject diversity is like rejecting apple pie.
 No one want to do it.
 Indeed, it is difficult to fault students who want more intellectual discourse or a wider range of courses—courses that cover free-market theory or religion.
 Yet the same problems emerge in this petition I outlined in my piece.
 How does one achieve this proposed diversity?
 The petition suggests employing more conservative professors—in other words, rate and evaluate political allegiances in the hiring process.
 The cure—McCarthyism in reverse—is worse than the disease.